 All salaries were converted to USD.
 Employees were split into the categories of 'management' and "non-management' (see definition of Management above for details) and the average salary for male and the average salary for female employees were calculated.
 The average salary of males was divided by the average salary of females to obtain the ratios.

 Voluntary turnover data

-Voluntary turnover data was calculated using actual employee data where employment ceased on a voluntary basis and includes those whose redundancy was not compulsory and divided by the headcount as at 30 lune 2017
+Voluntary turnover data was calculated using actual employee data where employment ceased on a voluntary basis and includes those whose redundancy was not compulsory divided by average headcount during FY18.

 Brambles Employee Survey